 Drive also works with Microsoft Office without needing to convert file formats.

 It also exports any images, screenshots, or tables included in your doc.
-You’ll no longer need to format your posts for
+You’ll no longer need to format your posts for WordPress as all raw HTML, headings, and tables export automatically.

 If you’re a new affiliate, you may not have the budget to hire a designer when first starting.
 This is why finding the right tools for adding an aesthetic element to your campaigns is huge.